Meet the founder of MiddlesexMD,

 And, as a doctor, I know that few medical practitioners receive the training they would need to help women — particularly those in menopause — with their sexuality.

 But our generation is going through a big change.
 Sexual desire and function decrease with age in both sexes, and more markedly for women.
-Natural aging and hormonal changes slow down our sexual response, leaving some of us feeling we’ve lost of a vital part of lives and relationships.
+Natural aging and hormonal changes slow down our sexual response, leaving some of us feeling we’ve lost of a vital part of our lives and relationships.

 Misinformation about these normal changes, along with a lot of mystery about what is ‘expected’ sexual behavior at our age, can interfere with a couple’s ability to maintain a fulfilling sexual relationship.